reallygoodsoftware/h1rails/readme.md

 end
 ```

-<a href="/docs?file=readme.md&modal=true" class="no-style shadow bg-alpha text-white rounded px-3 py-2" >Open Modal</a>
+- The modal container is located in the `shared/_partial_containers` file.
+It uses Mini and makes use of the native html dialog element augmented with a background overlay and animation.

 ### Toasts

-- Toasts are based on [this hypergist](https://hypergist.io/tony/louder-torso) which is part of rgs.css
+- Toasts are based on [this CSS snack](https://hypergist.io/tony/louder-torso) which is part of rgs.css
 - The html responsible for toasts lives in `/views/shared/_partial_containers.html.erb` and `/views/shared/_toast.html.erb`.
 - To send a toast from the backend to the frontend we use Rails` Flash message functionality.